Ferdinand Steinbeis Institute and STACKIT implement AIoT project

 A great deal of leakage data has been collected in the pilot project between the Ferdinand Steinbeis Institute and STACKIT.
 In this way, the AI is trained further.
 In order to make the predictions about potential leakages more precise, AIoT Lab is looking for companies like you!

-- Selection of the companies: Companies will be selected according to the criteria set by the Ferdinand Steinbeis Institute to participate in the free leakage test.
+- Selection of the companies: Companies will be selected according to the criteria set by the Ferdinand Steinbeis Institute to participate in the leakage test.

 - Your final report: You will receive a detailed final report with evaluations as well as recommendations for leakage reduction in your business environment.